-Bus Nos.400 and 401 run every 10-15min from the airport to Eindhoven station, journey time around 20min.
-The No.401 takes a longer way round.
+Buses 400 and 401 run every 10-15mins from the airport to Eindhoven station, journey time around 20mins.
+The 401 takes a longer way round.
 Tickets are €4.24 from the machine at the stop outside Arrivals or online.
 The same journey costs €2.20 using the nationwide travel card, the OV-chipkaart (€7.50).
 It is also valid for rail journeys.

 Breda station is just north of the city centre a 10min walk away.
 The many bars, restaurants and hotels are an easy stroll from each other – for the more distant stadium, you’ll probably need a local bus, run by Arriva.
 The service also runs on the chipkaart system but you can pay on board, €3.75 for one journey (ritkaart), €6 for a one-day pass (dalurendagkaart), valid from 9am.

-Taxi Breda (+31 76 522 8888) is based in the city centre and has a fixed prices for airport transfers, €100 to Eindhoven, Rotterdam or Antwerp.
+Taxi Breda (+31 76 522 8888) are based in the city centre and have fixed prices for airport transfers, €100 to Eindhoven, Rotterdam or Antwerp.

 Pubs and bars dot the historic city centre, with many options between the waterfront and Grote Kerk, around Vismarktstraat.